VANGUARD GROUP INC Boosts Stak - GuruFocus.com

-On July 31, 2023, VANGUARD GROUP INC, a renowned investment firm, increased its stake in Lear Corp (LEA, Financial), a leading automotive seating and electrical systems manufacturer.
-This article provides an in-depth analysis of the transaction, the profiles of the guru and the traded company, and the potential implications of this investment move.
+On July 31, 2023, VANGUARD GROUP INC, a renowned investment firm, significantly increased its holdings in JELD-WEN Holding Inc (JELD, Financial), a leading door and window manufacturer.
+This article provides an in-depth analysis of the transaction, the profiles of the guru and the traded company, and the potential implications for value investors.

 Transaction Details

-VANGUARD GROUP INC added 131,690 shares of Lear Corp to its portfolio, bringing its total holdings to 5,915,722 shares.
-The shares were acquired at a price of $154.76 each.
-This transaction represents a 2.28% change in the firm's holdings and a 10.07% stake in Lear Corp.
-Despite the relatively small impact on the firm's portfolio (0.02%), this move signifies the firm's confidence in Lear Corp's growth prospects.
+VANGUARD GROUP INC added 456,221 shares of JELD-WEN Holding Inc to its portfolio, bringing its total holdings to 8,536,359 shares.
+The transaction, which took place at a price of $17.81 per share, represents a 5.65% change in the firm's holdings.
+Despite the significant addition, the position in JELD-WEN Holding Inc currently makes up 10.05% of VANGUARD GROUP INC's portfolio.

 Established in 1975 by John C. Bogle, VANGUARD GROUP INC is a mutual funds company known for its cost-efficient investment strategies.
 The firm's core purpose is to treat all investors fairly and give them the best chance for investment success.
 Vanguard's top holdings include Apple Inc (AAPL, Financial), Amazon.com Inc (AMZN, Financial), Alphabet Inc (GOOGL, Financial), Microsoft Corp (MSFT, Financial), and NVIDIA Corp (NVDA, Financial).
 The firm's equity stands at a staggering $3,927.41 trillion, with a strong focus on the Technology and Healthcare sectors.